martinklepsch/martinklepsch.org/about.markdown

 title: About
 ---

-Martin Klepsch is a young web developer from Berlin, Germany.<br>
+Hi I'm Martin!
+I am young web developer from Berlin, Germany.<br>
-Beside backend programming Martin is also interested in many aspects of application development like user interaction design.
-In all areas Martin is striving to find the simplest possible solution to a problem.
+Beside backend programming I'm also interested in many aspects of application development like user interaction design.
+I usually tend to think a lot about those things even if I am not in a position where this is a requirement.

-When Martin is not working on any of these serious things he enjoys longboarding and partying.
-Sometimes beerpong.
+I like to solve problems with their simplest possible solution.

+When I'm not working I'm mostly [reading](http://www.readability.com/mklappstuhl/latest) or hanging out with [friends](http://facebook.com/martinklepsch).

 ## Colophon
 This site was coded mostly by hand in [Vim](http://www.vim.org/).